warmlogic/LabLackey/README.md

   - Support for sending the log file to email or a server

 - Visual presentation
-  - Experiment description/introduction screen after choosing an experiment.
+  - Experiment description or introduction screen after choosing an experiment.
     - This would have the "Back" button if you didn't want to start that experiment.

 New experiment ideas:
 ====

-- Probing for data every now and then
+- Probe for data every now and then via local notifications
   - http://developer.apple.com/library/mac/#documentation/NetworkingInternet/Conceptual/RemoteNotificationsPG/IPhoneOSClientImp/IPhoneOSClientImp.html

 Links: